December 31, 2025 (5mo ago) — last updated June 13, 2026 (12d ago)

 For most sites, a monthly review is enough to spot meaningful trends and catch problematic links.
 If you’ve launched a major campaign or operate in a fast-moving niche, check weekly.

 A referring domain is the unique website linking to you; a backlink is the individual hyperlink.
-Search engines value diversity of referring domains more than multiple links from a single site.
+Search engines value diversity of referring domains more than multiple links from the same site.

 Yes—tools like Ahrefs and Moz let you plug in any competitor URL and see their referring domains.
-Use those lists to build targeted outreach or to create a superior resource that earns links naturally.
+Use those lists to build targeted outreach or create a superior resource that earns links naturally2.

 Ready to build interactive resources that attract high-authority backlinks?
 Consider creating a tool that solves a real problem for your audience, such as the Business Valuation Estimator or the Digital Business Valuation Tool, and use backlink analysis to guide promotion.